Are the commands of the Apostles Laws?

 Awake to righteousness, and sin not; for some have not the knowledge of Alahayim: I speak this to your shame.

 Some people don't know this and we are commanded to let them be ignorant because we are called unto peace.
-If they don't agree to the commands of the Apostles, we cannot keep company with them but have to exhort them as brothers to believe the scriptures.
+If they don't agree with the commands of the Apostles, we cannot keep company with them but have to admonish them as brothers to reconsider.

 But if any man be ignorant, let him be ignorant.

 And if any man obey not our word by this epistle, note that man, and have no company with him, that he may be ashamed.